 C) Sleepers, floor boards (1”x 6”) or floor joists

 The concrete must also be dry before attempting to install the floor.
-You often hear of allowing one month of drying time per inch of concrete, or a minimum of 4 weeks drying time.
+You often hear of allowing one month of drying time per inch of concrete, or a minimum of 4 weeks of drying time.
 The truth is that these are at best ‘guesstimates’ and at worst potentially reckless.
-If the sub floor is not dry enough you risk the floor failing in the future.
+If the subfloor is not dry enough you risk the floor failing in the future.

-For those who cannot wait for your concrete to dry out to 75% relative humidity, there are materials on the market that will allow you install a hardwood floor while the concrete is still green.
-These products can be very expensive.
+For those who cannot wait for your concrete to dry out to 75% relative humidity, there are materials on the market that will allow you to install a hardwood floor while the concrete is still green.
+However, these products can be very expensive.

-Concrete floors must be flat to within plus or minus 1/8″ over a 6 span before any hardwood floor can be installed.
-This applies whether you are nailing the floor or gluing the floor directly to the sub floor.
-At Gäte Hardwood Floors we have perfected our methods of leveling sub straights through the years.
-We understand that this process can be large investments for our clients, and provide the highest quality services when preparing our sub straights.
-Cost of which can be as high as a third of the floor itself at times.
+Concrete subfloors must be flat to within plus or minus 1/8″ over a 6 span before any hardwood floor can be installed.
+This applies whether you are nailing the floor or gluing the floor directly to the subfloor.
+Having installed thousands of hardwood floors throughout Orange County over the last decade, Gäte Hardwood Floors has perfected our methods of leveling substrates.
+We understand that this process can be large investments for our clients, and provide the highest quality services when preparing our substrates, cost of which can be as high as a third of the floor itself at times.

-As with any other sub floor, joists must be level to within plus or minus 1/8″ over a 6′ span.
+As with any other subfloor, joists must be level to within plus or minus 1/8″ over a 6′ span.
 The distances between the joists will determine the amount of fixings that can be used (you can only nail where there is a joist).
 Solid floors must be fastened every 10 inches.
 Most houses in Southern California have joists that are 16 inches apart.
-If you are fastening a hardwood floor to two by fours on top of existing concrete or screed sub floor, the concrete/screed must comply with the conditions laid above.
+If you are fastening a hardwood floor to two by fours on top of existing concrete or screed subfloor, the concrete/screed must comply with the conditions specified above.